kracr/pg-benchmark/README.md

 Benchmarks play an important role in the development of any new systems.
 Even though there exist several RDF benchmarks but none exist for property graphs.
 This makes evaluation of property graphstores difficult.
 Therefore, to bridge this gap, we developed PGBench.

 ## Usage
-To use PGBench on an IDE, download the source code file named RDFtoPGConverter and pom.xml.
-Compile them as a maven project Note that the input RDF file can be in either .ttl format or .nt format.
+To use PGBench on an IDE, download the source code file named RDFtoPGConverter from src/main/java folder and pom.xml.
+Compile them as a maven project.
+Note that the input RDF file can be in either .ttl format or .nt format.
 Pass the input file as argument when running the convertor.
 The converter gives a JSON format file as an output which represents a property graph corresponding to the input RDF data.